 Annual data on cases of ethnic war, revolutionary war, adverse regime change, and genocide/politicide (also, consolidated cases of political instability), includes annual indicators of numbers of rebels, area affected, and numbers of deaths.

 Contains information on and access to the most recent update of the well-known and highly respected Polity data series, originally designed by Ted Robert Gurr.
-Polity IV contains coded annual information on regime and authority characteristics for all independent states (with greater than 500,000 total population) in the global state system and covers the years 1800-2011.
+Polity IV contains coded annual information on regime and authority characteristics for all independent states (with greater than 500,000 total population) in the global state system.

 - RAND Database of Worldwide Terrorism Incidents

-Records terrorist incidents that occurred since 1968.
+Records terrorist incidents that occurred from 1968-2009.
 Free registration is required.